SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 ---

-Summary for non experts: the approach uses a model a model to predict and control the environment.
+Summary for non experts: the approach uses a model to control the environment.
 This is called Model Predictive Control (MPC) and is commonly used in process control theory.
-At each interaction with the real environment, the optimal control is obtained with an iterative approach using the model to predict the evolution of states given control signals over a time horizon, which is chosen and fixed.
-The simulation is used multiple times to find the optimal controls in the time horizon with a gradient descent optimizer.
+At each interaction with the real environment, the optimal action is obtained with an iterative approach using the model to predict the evolution of states given control signals over a fixed time horizon.
+This simulation is used multiple times to find the optimal actions in the time horizon window with a gradient descent optimizer.
 The first control of the time horizon is then used for the current step of the simulation.
-At each step, the approach is used again.
+At each step, the simulation is used multiple times again.
 In traditional control theory, the model is a mathematical model obtained from fondamental theory.
 Here the model is a gaussian process.

-Gaussian process allow to predict the variation of states given the states and input signals, and the confidence interval of these predictions given its parameters and points stored in memory.
-The specificity of the article resides in that the uncertainties are propagated during the trajectory computations, which allow us to compute the loss, but also the uncertainty of the loss.
-This can be used to explore more efficiently by visiting the states where the uncertainty is high, and to get a sense in real time of how sure the model is.
-Uncertainty can also be used for to use security constraint.
-This is done by forbidding to visit states where the uncertainty is too high (constraints on the lower bound or upper bound of the confidence interval of the states).
-This is already used for safe bayesian optimization, for example, [to optimize drone controllers to avoid crashes during the optimization.](https://www.youtube.com/watch?v=GiqNQdzc5TI)
+Gaussian processes allow to predict the variation of states given the states and input signals, and the confidence interval of these predictions given its parameters and points stored in memory.
+The specificity of the paper resides in that the uncertainties are propagated during the trajectory computations, which allow us to compute the loss, but also the uncertainty of the loss in the simulation horizon.
+This can be used to explore more efficiently by visiting the states where the loss uncertainty is high.
+It can also be used to get a sense in real time of how sure the model is about the future.
+Uncertainty can also be used to impose security constraints.
+This can be done by forbidding to visit states where the uncertainty is too high, by imposing constraints on the lower bound or upper bound of the confidence interval of the states.
+This is already used for safe bayesian optimization.
+For example, it has been used [to optimize drone controllers to avoid crashes during the optimization.](https://www.youtube.com/watch?v=GiqNQdzc5TI)

 For each states, one gaussian process is used that has n (number of states) + m (number of control signal outputs), and n number of outputs.
 Conceptually, gaussian processes can be seen as if they look at adjacent points in memory to compute the predictons at new unseen points.
 Depending on how far the new point is from points that are stored in memory, the uncertainty will be higher or lower.
-The gaussian processes models obtained for each environment are represented below.

 The approach allows to learn sufficiently fast to allow online learning from scratch, which open many opportunities for RL in new applications.
 The following results are reported for the double inverted pendulum.